JaiAkash106/DiabetesInsight/README.md

 ```

 The app will open in the browser.
 The evaluator should be able to:
-- enter a user name
+- enter a user name and gender
 - fill in the health form
 - click `Predict Diabetes Risk`
 - see a spinner, progress indicator, and final risk popup